amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 # Build A Clone Of Windows' Photos App

-Lets start

 In developing our app, there are two approaches we can take.
 1) Top-Down approach where we and 2) bottom-up

 We will be using the Top-down approach, because it is more real world like.
 Before you create a functionality for a button, the button should be there in the UI.
 In our case before you get an image to show, you should know where you want to show it and the window size you want to show it in, and so on.
 So it will be good to start with the UI first and then later connect the Python to it as a backend.

 For our UI we will be using QML.
+The most popular and most loved desktop UI language in the world.
 Javascript-like styling language.

 ## Installations